-Join Jess Stratton for an in-depth discussion in this video Formatting messages, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Formatting messages, part of Learning Lotus Notes.

 This is a beautifully polished, finished looking email. …We're going to work backwards and I'll show you how it was formatted. …We start by going into our mail file and opening up a new email message. …If I put the cursor in the body of the email now we are ready to start typing and formatting it. …You'll notice in your original email, that there was an olive tree with some nice text to the right of it. …We do this through tables. …I am going to go Create at the top of the page, Table, it defaults to certain options …here, but I know I only want one row and two columns.…